German occupation of Latvia during World War II: Defeat and retreat of Nazi forces

-On 12 January 1944, the latest Red Army assault managed to lift the 900-day Siege of Leningrad, during which over 1,000,000 people had died and on 20 January German troops started to retreat.
+On 12 January 1944, the latest Red Army assault managed to lift the 900-day Siege of Leningrad, during which over one million people died, and on 20 January, German troops started to retreat.

-The re-conquering of the Baltic area was undertaken as a direct follow through of the assault that started in Leningrad, entering Estonia in early February, along with much of Ukraine and Belarus.
+The re-conquering of the Baltic area was undertaken as a direct follow-through of the assault that started in Leningrad, entering Estonia in early February, along with much of Ukraine and Belarus.
 Nazi Germany began to suffer regular defeats on the eastern front and was pushed back to the west.

-The 2nd Latvian SS Brigade which was now upgraded to the 19th Waffen Grenadier Division of the SS (2nd Latvian), was amongst those fighting before the spring thaw slowed the attacks.
+The 2nd Latvian SS Brigade, which was now upgraded to the 19th Waffen Grenadier Division of the SS (2nd Latvian), was among those fighting before the spring thaw slowed the attacks.
 On 22 June, the third anniversary of the German invasion was chosen as the start date for Operation Bagration.
 The massive Soviet attack was catastrophic for the German armies who fell back before the onslaught.
-It was mid-July 1944 before the Soviet Army once again crossed Latvia's pre-war eastern border, the Soviet armies continued westward leaving sufficient troops to block in the remaining German forces until they attacked on 11 September as a diversion for an attack in Estonia.
+In mid-July 1944 the Soviet Army once again crossed Latvia's pre-war eastern border, and the Soviet armies continued westward leaving sufficient troops to block in the remaining German forces until they attacked on 11 September as a diversion for an attack in Estonia.
 On 9 October Riga was in artillery range of the Red Army.
 German troops, including the 19th Waffen Grenadier Division of the SS (2nd Latvian) under the code name Donner (Thunder), withdrew from Riga, destroying bridges as they went.
 Battles were quite bloody but by 13 October 1944 the Soviets had re-captured Riga.
 By mid October, the German Army, which partly included the "Latvian Legion", was besieged in Kurzeme, in the "Courland Pocket".